 As a licensee, you may still need to complete a number of continuing professional education courses in order to renew your license.

-In this profession, the learning never stops.
+In this profession, learning never stops.
 It is thus crucial that the first decision you make on the way – which accounting school to attend – be the right decision.

 A good accounting program will prepare you for the twofold challenge that you will meet upon graduation: the academic challenge of the CPA exam, and the professional challenge of starting a career in accounting.